When would you like to visit...

-First and most important is to choose the location where you and your family will be comfortable and convenient with all amenities, schools, access to public transport, hospitals, distance from work etc., and everything you and your family need.
+The second step is to choose the location as per your budget - where you and your family will be comfortable and convenient with all amenities, schools, access to public transport, hospitals, distance from work etc., and everything you and your family need.

 After choosing the location you have to decide a type of home you need- bedrooms, washrooms, garage, parking spaces, finished basement, second separate entrance to lower floor, pool, patio etc. All that your family will need.